fullDmetal/Shopping-List/README.md

 # Shopping-List
-An interactive shopping/to-do- list made using DOM Manipulation in Javascript, HTML, & CSS.
+An uninteractive shopping/to-do- list made using DOM Manipulation in Javascript, HTML, & CSS.